 Guide to Apia’s Local Attractions

-Use the following guide to Apia attractions for planning one day or a few.
+Planning one day around Apia, or a few?
 There is so much to see and do around the city, and we’ve always found something to fill our time.

 Samoa Cultural Village

-The best first stop (or only stop) in Apia is the Samoa Cultural Village.
-The village hosts free interpretive tours three days a week beginning at 10:30, complete with a traditional Samoan meal at the end.
+The best first stop in Apia is the Samoa Cultural Village.
+The village hosts free interpretive tours three days a week beginning at 10:30 AM, complete with a traditional Samoan meal at the end.
 The engaging staff walks you through the history behind traditional tattoo and then moves on to all the steps involved in preparing an umu.
 Umus are traditional earth ovens, and the Samoan Cultural Village shows you both the ingredient preparations and the steps of building the oven.

 Immaculate Conception Cathedral